elmohaya/Fuzzy-Based-Obstacle-Avoidance-Robot/README.md

 - obstacle_robot_data.csv ------------- This is the data file gathered as the robot is in operation mode for further analysis and study

-- obstacle_avoidance_robot.fis -------- This is the initial design for the controller using MATLAB using fis format
+- obstacle_avoidance_robot.fis -------- This is the initial design for the controller using MATLAB fis format

 - NN_obstacle_robot.mat --------------- This is the Neural Network Model trained using MATLAB NN toolbox